zhanzhaowf/zhanzhaowf.github.io/_pages/openings.md

 *	experience with scientific research and writing (publication records are preferable)
 *	proven track record for academic excellence (highly-ranked universities with GPA > 3.6/4)

 Students who are interested in pursuing full-time PhD/MPhil studies at HKU are encouraged to apply for a variety of scholarships.
 HKU and HK government offer very generous scholarship packages (up to around HK$400,000 per year) to top candidates.
-The application deadline is December 1, 2020.
+The annual application deadline is typically around December 1, but the prestigious HKU Presidential Fellowship can be applied all year around.
 Those who are interested can find more information [here](https://www.gradsch.hku.hk/gradsch/prospective-students/scholarship-funding-and-fees).

 ## Research Assistant (RA)
 Part-time or full-time RA positions are available.
 The requirement for RA is similar to PhD/MPhil.
 Typically the contract is for 6 months to 1 year with potential for renewal.
 The position is well suited for students or junior scholars who are interested in accumulating research experience and pursuing a career in research.